nicklockwood/iRate/README.md

 The advanced example demonstrates how you might implement a completely bespoke iRate interface.
 Automatic prompting is disabled and instead the user can opt to rate the app by pressing the "Rate this app" button.

 When pressed, the app first checks that the app store is available (it may not be if the computer has no Internet connection or apple.com is down), and then launches the Mac App Store.

+The example is for Mac OS, but the same thing can be applied on iOS.